meharpreetsingh13/4WD-SCOUTING-ROVER/README.md

 ## Problem Statement

-Post-earthquake urban environments present collapsed structures, narrow passages, and unstable terrain that are too dangerous for immediate human entry.
-Rescue teams require prior knowledge of the environment before deployment.
+Collapsed buildings, tight spaces, and shaky ground make post-earthquake urban surroundings too hazardous for people to enter right away.
+Prior to deployment, rescue crews must be familiar with the surroundings.

 ## Solution

-A simulated 4WD skid-steer rover that autonomously navigates disaster terrain and builds a real-time 2D occupancy map using SLAM, enabling rescue teams to assess the environment remotely before physical entry.
+Using SLAM, a simulated 4WD skid-steer rover can autonomously negotiate catastrophe terrain and create a real-time 2D occupancy map, allowing rescue crews to evaluate the environment from a distance before to physical entry.

 ---